TIM: An Efficient Temporal Interaction Module for Spiking Transformer: Related Work

 \subsection{Advances in SNN Temporal Processing}

 In terms of enhancing the temporal information processing ability of SNNs, significant progress has been made by researchers.
 For instance, ~\cite{kim2023exploring} explored the dynamic characteristics of temporal information in SNNs by estimating the Fisher information of weights.
 PLIF~\cite{fang2021incorporating} enhanced the integration of information at different time steps in SNNs by introducing a learnable membrane potential constant.
-IIRSNN~\cite{fang2020exploiting} improved the spatiotemporal information processing capabilities of SNNs through synaptic modeling.
-TA-SNN~\cite{yao2021temporal} introduced a temporal-based attention mechanism, enabling the adaptive allocation of importance to different time steps. ~\cite{shen2024exploiting} significantly bolstered the temporal information processing capability of SNNs by incorporating dendritic nonlinear computations.
+IIRSNN~\cite{fang2020exploiting} improved the spatiotemporal information processing capabilities of SNNs through synaptic modeling.~\cite{zhang2021rectified} discovered that learning based on spike timing in an event-driven manner can yield significant improvements in classification accuracy.TA-SNN~\cite{yao2021temporal} introduced a temporal-based attention mechanism, enabling the adaptive allocation of importance to different time steps.
+TCJA~\cite{zhu2024tcja} incorporates an attention mechanism designed to assess the significance of pulses in both temporal and spatial dimensions.~\cite{shen2024exploiting} significantly bolstered the temporal information processing capability of SNNs by incorporating dendritic nonlinear computations.
 ETC~\cite{zhao2023improving} introduced Temporal Enhancement Consistency constraints to enable SNNs to learn from outputs at different time steps, thereby enhancing performance and reducing latency.
 BioEvo~\cite{shen2023brain} employed a biologically inspired neural circuit search approach, adaptively coordinating different circuits to improve the performance of SNNs in perceptual tasks and reinforcement learning.